 International Day of Solidarity with Palestinian People is observed on 29th November every year.
 During the year of 1977, the General Assembly declared this day as International Day of Solidarity with Palestinian People with the help of adoption of resolution 32/40 B. During 29 November 1947, the Assembly adopted resolution 181 (II) on the partition of Palestine.

 On 30th November of every year, Saint Andrew’s Day is celebrated in Scotland and especially in the countries where Saint Andrew is the patron saint like Barbados, Bulgaria, Columbia, Cyprus, Greece, Romania, Russia, Scotland, and Ukraine.
 This day is the feast day of Andrew the Apostle.
 This is one of the important dates in Scottish calendar after Burns Night and Hogmanay, signalling the beginning of Scotland’s Winter Festival each year.

 Ans: Infant Protection Day is celebrated on 07th November 2022.

 Ans: Saint Andrew’s Day is celebrated on 30th November of every year.

-Q: When was International Day for the Elimination of Violence against Women established?
+Q: When is International Day for the Elimination of Violence against Women celebrated?

-Ans: International Day for the Elimination of Violence against Women was established during 25th November 1993.
+Ans: International Day for the Elimination of Violence against Women is celebrated on 25th November.